lepton9/asconv/README.md

 -t, --time                               Show the time taken to convert the image
-    --config      <string>               Set custom config path to use --ccharset    <key>                  Use custom characters that are saved in the config
+    --config      <string>               Set custom config path to use --ccharset    <key>                  Use custom characters that are saved in the config -p, --progress                           Display the progress of converting video to ASCII -d, --dropframes                         Enable frame dropping to maintain target FPS
 ```
 > Option arguments prefixed with `?` are optional.